-- Extensive consultation has been conducted and this allowed for information to be explicitly gathered and analysed with respect to 'protected characteristic' groups as defined by The Equality Act 2010. - This EqIAA sets out an analysis of equalities issues as elicited through consultation and provides decision-makers with a wealth of information regarding the priorities and satisfaction levels of residents as disaggregated according to 'protected characteristic group'. - This EqIAA should be read in conjunction with the South Gloucestershire Council Savings Plan and Budget Consultation Report, January 2016, the Council's Annual Equalities reports and the specific EqIAAs that are conducted as part of the delivery of all Council 'functions'. - Equalities monitoring is carried out by services on an on-going basis which allows for equalities impact to be specifically researched and assessed with ongoing development activities designed and implemented.
+- Extensive consultation has been conducted and this allowed for information to be explicitly gathered and analysed with respect to 'protected characteristic' groups as defined by The Equality Act 2010. - It is important to note that this EqIAA provides information not only concerning the consultation results collected between November 2016 and January 2017, but also analyses trends year-on-year since 2014/15.
+This allows for a comprehensive EqIAA to accompany decision making. - In respect of trends emerging, it is worth noting that the numbers of people responding to consultation has remained quite consistent over the last four years.
+In particular, the number of persons responding from a BAME background has increased, however, efforts will continue in order to ensure wide representation of protected characteristics within consultation feedback. - This EqIAA sets out an analysis of equalities issues as elicited through consultation and provides decision-makers with a wealth of information regarding the priorities and satisfaction levels of residents as disaggregated according to 'protected characteristic group'. - This EqIAA should be read in conjunction with the South Gloucestershire Council Savings Plan and Budget Consultation Report, January 2017, the Council's Annual Equalities reports, the South Gloucestershire Joint Strategic Needs Assessment and the specific EqIAAs that are conducted as part of the delivery of all Council 'functions'. - Equalities monitoring is carried out by services on an on-going basis which allows for equalities impact to be specifically researched and assessed with ongoing development activities designed and implemented.
 Full details of this can be found in the Council's Annual Equalities Reports. - A diverse cross section of residents and businesses have been engaged in the consultation exercise.
 Taking this approach, which involves large numbers of residents and businesses, provides a robust level of feedback from different communities the nature of this process contributes towards the promotion of community cohesion.

-SECTION 2 - CONSULTATION & RESEARCH IN RELATION TO THE EGIAA
+SECTION 2 - CONSULTATION & RESEARCH IN RELATION TO THE EqIAA

-The extent of the council's consultation activity and the analysis of feedback information in respect of 'protected characteristic' groups allows Members to consider equalities impacts in a robust way and fully consider the aims of the Public Sector Equality Duty throughout the budget setting process.
+The extent of the council's consultation activity and the analysis of feedback information in respect of 'protected characteristic' groups allows Councillors to consider equalities impacts in a robust way and fully consider the aims of the Public Sector Equality Duty throughout the budget setting process.